 2. Quinoa and Amaranth Supercharged Breakfast

-Taub-Dix loves this dairy-free parfait: "Unsweetened almond milk has no added sugar, and it's a great option for vegetarians" or for those just aiming to add more plant-based foods to their diet.
-"Plus, the whopping 17 grams of fiber is more than most people eat in an entire day," says Taub-Dix.
+Taub-Dix loves this dairy-free parfait: "Unsweetened almond milk has no added sugar, and it's a great option for vegetarians," or for those just aiming to add more plant-based foods to their diet.
+"Plus, the 17 grams of fiber is more than most people eat in an entire day," Taub-Dix says.